Profession Calculators

 The Formula

-Monthly data generation is calculated by multiplying shoots per month by average gigabytes per shoot, adjusted by a file type multiplier (JPEG-only uses 30% of the baseline, RAW+Video uses 300%).
-Annual storage is projected over the retention period and multiplied by the number of backup copies.
-This total storage requirement is then priced against each cloud provider per-TB monthly rate and annualized, with NAS costs calculated by amortizing hardware plus drive costs over the expected hardware lifespan.
+Monthly data generation is shooting volume multiplied by average file size per shoot, adjusted by a file type multiplier: JPEG-only (0.3x baseline), RAW only (1.0x baseline), RAW+JPEG (1.4x), RAW+Video (3.0x), 4K Video-heavy (4.5x).
+Total storage is projected over the retention period and multiplied by backup copies.
+Cloud cost divides total storage requirement across provider plans and annualizes the monthly subscription.
+NAS cost is calculated by amortizing the hardware purchase plus drive replacement cost over the expected hardware lifespan (typically 5 to 7 years).

 Step-by-Step Example